zilti/visuflow/README.md

 ## TODO List
 * Do something useful when the element is neiter a keyword, function, nor a list.
 * Implement the :! keyword functionality (:!f :!p and :!fp work)
+* Check first element of list instead of only the map
 * -Something I forgot belongs here-

 ## License